hiveeyes/arduino/moislabs/beescale-yun/README.rst

 The second generation `Mois Box`_ is a beehive monitoring system based on the `Arduino Yún Shield`_-compatible `Dragino Yun Shield v2.4`_, running `OpenWrt`_.

+The article `Bienenwaage 2.0`_ introduces you to the hardware setup.

 Project repository
 ==================